BlerttaKrasniqi/Internet-Security-PacketSniffer/README.md

 ##### _University of Prishtina "Hasan Prishtina"_
 ##### _Faculty of Electrical and Computer Engineering_
 ## Basic Overview
-This project is a comprehensive packet sniffer implemented in Python.
+This project is a comprehensive packet sniffer implemented in Python for Windows systems.
 It captures and analyzes network packets, displaying detailed information about them.
 The packet sniffer features a GUI for ease of use, allowing users to start and stop packet sniffing, apply filters, and view packet details.

 ## Features
 - **Capture Packets**: Sniffs network packets on the selected network interface.